blockfrost/blockfrost.dev/docs/start-building/webhooks/webhooks-events.md

 Transaction event is dispatched every time new block is minted.

-Transaction event contains array of transactions matching your conditions.
+Transaction event contains an array of transactions matching your conditions.
 Every transaction object contains 3 fields: `tx`, `inputs` and `outputs`.

 :::tip
 Fields `tx`, `inputs` and `outputs` match the same schema as one returned by Blockfrost API.